- Learn To Ride

 See our Facility Rentals page or contact the Manitoba Horse Council office at (204) 925-5718 or email [email protected]

-Equine Canada-certified officials of all types can be found in the Equine Canada (EC) Officials Database
+Equestrian Canada-certified officials of all types can be found in the Equestrian Canada (EC) Officials Database

 At the above link, conduct a search for the province of Manitoba to pull up all Manitoba EC-certified officials, or search a discipline, name etc.